BlakeMesdag/gembeat/README.md

 # Gembeat

-Gembeat enables you to automatically send a summary of all the current gems in your application on itialize to a central server.
+Gembeat enables you to automatically send a summary of all the current gems in your application on initialization to a central server.

 ## Installation